 Some pathogens which have motile stages such as nematodes, oomycetes, zoosporic fungi, and bacteria can easily disseminate very short distances on their own power.
-Fungal hyphae can grow between tissues in contact and sometimes through the soil toward nearby roots for a few to may centimeters.
+Fungal hyphae can grow between tissues in contact and sometimes through the soil toward nearby roots for a few too many centimeters.
 Both of these means of dissemination are quite limited.
-However, there are some fungi which can expel their spores up to a few centimeter in the wind above their sporophores.
+However, there are some fungi that can expel their spores up to a few centimeters in the wind above their sporophores.

 Over-seasoning is an evolutionary developed technique followed by many pathogens to survive the adverse period of their life cycle.
-It has been developed in the pathogens so that they can complete their life cycle and can spread their infections in the next year.
-The pathogens may survive this harsh period either as spores, sclerotia like hard over-seasoning structures or as a whole.
+Pathogens have developed this so that they can complete their life cycle and spread their infection in the next year.
+The pathogens may survive this harsh period either as spores, sclerotia-like hard over-seasoning structures, or as a whole.

 So, these are the successive steps of disease development by a pathogen.
 The science of plant pathology deals with these steps and always try to find a way to stop the cycle so that the disease can not spread further.